dxatscale/sfpowerscripts/decision records/003-Depenedency-Manager.md

 1. if the package version should be updated
 2. If the package is a source/data package with a non-zero build number, does the build number need to be reset to 0 or stay as is
 3. if the package version has been updated, would the user like all packages with this dependency updates as well?
-4. Would the user like to update the dependencies of this package? (regardless of whether the package version was updated)

 The packageDirectories portion will then be updated with the input given and written to the sfdx-project.json in the root folder with the option to commit the file (but not push to the repo).

-Note: Number 4 has been included in the case of a multi-repo scenario where the user may want to update the dependencies, where any of the given dependencies are in another repo.

 ## Decision
 Development to commence on the solution and be included in the september release